Custom Gas Token

 WETH9

-The WETH9 predeploy is updated so that it calls out to the L1Block contract to retreive the name and symbol.
+The WETH9 predeploy is updated so that it calls out to the L1Block contract to retrieve the name and symbol.
 This allows for front ends to more easily trust the token contract.
 It should prepend Wrapped to the name and W to the symbol.

 User Flow